Demi-urge/menace_sandbox/CONTRIBUTING.md

 outside `vector_service/context_builder.py`, and direct calls to `PromptEngine.build_prompt` are disallowed.

+When `pre-commit run check-context-builder-usage --all-files` reports "Prompt instantiation disallowed", replace the `Prompt(...)` constructor with `context_builder.build_prompt(...)` or `SelfCodingEngine.build_enriched_prompt(...)` and pass the resulting dataclass directly to the client.
+Only modules listed in the hook's whitelist may build `Prompt` objects directly.
+In exceptional cases the warning can be suppressed with `# nocb`, but refactoring to use the standard builders is preferred.

 ## Coding bot registration

 All new coding bots must be created via the `@self_coding_managed` decorator